EvoMesh: Adaptive Physical Simulation with Hierarchical Graph Evolutions: Conclusions and Limitations

 \section{Conclusions and Limitations}

-In this paper, we introduced \model{}, a neural network that significantly advances the state-of-the-art in mesh-based physics simulation.
-Our key innovation is dynamically creating the context-aware graph structures of hierarchical GNNs through a differentiable node selection process.
+In this paper, we introduced \model{}, a neural network that significantly advances the state-of-the-art in mesh-based simulation.
+Our key innovation is adaptively creating the temporally-evolving and context-aware graph structures of hierarchical GNNs through a differentiable node selection process.
 To this end, we proposed an anisotropic message passing mechanism to enhance the propagation of long-term dependencies between distant nodes, aligning with the directed nature of significant dynamic patterns.
 Extensive experiments show that \model{} outperforms existing models, especially those with fixed graph hierarchies, in both short-term and long-term predictions.

-A potential limitation of this work is the need to improve the interpretability of the learned hierarchy structure.
-Additionally, we would consider incorporating specific physical priors into \model{} to further enhance the model's robustness and generalizability, particularly in \textit{resolution-free} problem settings, which have been less explored in existing mesh-based approaches.
+A potential limitation of this work is the need to improve the interpretability of the learned hierarchies.
+Additionally, we would consider incorporating physical priors into \model{} to enhance the model's robustness and generalizability, particularly in \textit{resolution-free} problem settings, which have been less explored in existing mesh-based approaches.